What is Fatigue Analysis?

 - For each stress cycle calculate the usage factor U1, U2, …….Un where U1= n1/N1, U2= n2/N2,……..Un=nn/Nn.

 - Calculate the cumulative usage factor U as U=U1+U2+…….+Un.

 - The cumulative usage factor shall not exceed 1.0

 Various software is available in the market with the potential for fatigue analysis.
 The most widely used fatigue analysis software are

 Fatigue Analysis Steps

-Majority of the established software mentioned above follow the same steps for performing fatigue analysis.
+The majority of the established software mentioned above follows the same steps for performing fatigue analysis.
 The steps are

-- Add this information in the software as input for fatigue analysis.
+- Add this information to the software as input for fatigue analysis.

-- Define the material fatigue data (like S-N curve) from Codes/Standards
+- Define the material fatigue data (like the S-N curve) from Codes/Standards

 - Create the fatigue analysis load cases